usnistgov/semait_mizr/README.md

 library(mizr)
 ```

 Then, if you wish to run a few plots to check, you can use one of the examples in the `data` directory.
 The code below loads an example set, processes it, and runs a few plots.
 To run this example, please change data_dir to be the location of the `data` directory of this repository.
-Although this example retrieves the directory from an environment variable, a direct path will work.
+In this case the data dir is stored in a shell environment variable `MIG_ANALYZER_DATA_DIR`,  Although this example retrieves the directory from an environment variable, a direct path will work.

 ```R
 data_dir <- Sys.getenv("MIG_ANALYZER_DATA_DIR")